opensearch-project/documentation-website/_opensearch/search-backpressure.md

 Field Name | Data Type | Description
 :--- | :--- | :---
-cancellation_count | Integer | The total number of canceled tasks since the node last restarted. cancellation_limit_reached_count | Integer | The number of situations when there were more tasks eligible for cancellation than the set cancellation threshold.
+cancellation_count | Integer | The total number of tasks canceled since the node last restarted. cancellation_limit_reached_count | Integer | The number of times when the number of tasks eligible for cancellation exceeded the set cancellation threshold.